MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Encoding Categorical Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need to use a preprocessing on our data for handling categorical features before the training step.
+We use a preprocessing on our data for handling categorical features before the training step.

 .. code:: ipython3